-I am a white, gender non-binary and queer person with a mixed-class background.
+A bit about me - I am a white British, gender non-conforming, queer person, with a mixed-class background.
 I continuously work to process the privileges as well as the challenges that these identities and intersections bring.
 I hold high expectations of myself to practice in a way that is diversity-affirmative and anti-oppressive.
 Due to the privileges I hold I have blind spots and welcome direct feedback and criticism, especially if I have been hurtful.
-I especially enjoy working with LGBTIA* individuals and couples (in monogamous and non-monogamous arrangements).
+I especially enjoy working with LGBTIA* individuals and couples.

 I completed a Postgraduate Diploma in Integrative Counselling and Psychotherapy (BACP accredited course) and later completed a systemic coaching training.

 I am also a student of Processwork (Process-oriented Psychology), an incredibly rich paradigm with wide-ranging applications.
-I particularly value Worldwork which is an aspect of Processwork that focuses o the development of a deeper understanding of the ongoing, systemic oppression/s alive in the world today such as racism, patriarchy, transphobia, classism, and homophobia.
+I particularly value Worldwork which is an aspect of Processwork that focuses on the development of a deeper understanding of the ongoing, systemic oppression/s alive in the world today such as racism, patriarchy, transphobia, classism, and homophobia.